GreenPomelo/pstorage/README.md

 - Runtime caching to reduce read pressure on Storage
 - Master the information of the stored data
 - Simultaneous support for synchronous and asynchronous writing
+- Compatible with other apis that are not used by the storage

 ### Usage